Target shooting is a completely safe sport.

 On the indoor range there are lights that switch between red and green.
-When the red light is on shooting may proceed and no person may go in front of the firing point for any reason.
+When the red light is on, shooting may proceed and no person may go in front of the firing point for any reason.

-When the green light is on people may walk down the range to change targets and all weapons must be left unloaded with the breech open until the green light goes off and the red light goes on.
+When the green light is on people may walk down the range to change targets and all guns must be left unloaded with the breech open until the green light goes off and the red light goes on.

 Additionally, rimfire rifles must have a plastic plug inserted in the breech of the rifle.
 This simple measure means that neither a bullet can be loaded or the breech closed making firing impossible.